How to Read an IPL Scoreboard: Understanding Cricket Stats

 Most IPL stadiums now use advanced display screens that separate match information into Permanent Information and Updates.
 This feature makes it much easier for fans to follow the score and keep track of the teams’ current status.

-The score target calculated using the DLS method, displayed after a match is interrupted.
+The score target calculated using the Duckworth-Lewis-Stern method, displayed after a match is interrupted by rain or other factors.

-The match is delayed due to weather, field conditions, or other factors.
+Indicates the match start or resumption is pushed back due to weather, field conditions, or technical issues.

-The target score that the second batting team must achieve to win the match.
+The specific total that the team batting second must surpass to win the game.

-When both teams score the same total at the end of the match, a Super Over will be played to decide the winner.
+Occurs when both teams finish with the exact same score.
+In modern limited-overs cricket, a Super Over is typically played to decide the winner.

 Cricket Scoreboard Updates